Driving on the Isle of Coll

 Please get out of their way.
 Unlike the mainland, they do not have blue, yellow or green flashing beacons on their cars.

 Should you bring a 4x4 to Coll please remember that driving off road means you are driving over someone else's property and leaving the public highway is usually illegal.
-Much of the off-road on Coll is environmentally sensitive ground and it is suggested you follow the sound advise of Alexei Sayle and keep your 4x4 driving for Tesco's carpark.
+Much of the off-road on Coll is environmentally sensitive ground and it is suggested you follow the sound advise of Alexei Sayle (Cak, 1982)and keep your 4x4 driving for Tesco's carpark.

 Petrol and Diesel